lisakawai/music_transformation/index.md

 ## Note density variability
 How much the note density (average number of notes per second) varies throughout the piece.
-Takes into account all notes in all voices, including both pitched and unpitched notes.
-In order to calculate this, the piece is broken into windows of 5 second duration, and the note density of each window is calculated.
+It takes into account all notes in all voices, including both pitched and unpitched notes.
+To calculate this value, the piece is broken into windows of 5-second duration, and the note density of each window is calculated.
 The final value of this feature is then found by calculating the standard deviation of the note densities of these windows.
-Set to 0 if there is insufficient music for more than one window.
+It is set to 0 if there is insufficient music for more than one window.

 ||→Increase note density variability→||